LstratosHF/hello-world/README.md

 # hello-world
 first repository
- this is a qucik change made by me.
+ this is a quick change made by me.